Micky Levy: Early life

-Micky Levy was born in Israel and grew up in Eilat.
+Micky Levy was born in Tel Aviv, Israel and grew up in Eilat.
 Her first book of poetry, White Stoplights, was published when she was 15.
 Micky arrived in Los Angeles when she was 17 with just $700 in her pocket.

 Career

 Micky started her career acting in independent horror films.
 She worked for Academy Award Nominated screenwriter Arthur A. Ross.

 Micky’s first produced film was the short, 2 on U, that she wrote and produced with Dayna Cussler.
 Micky's television pilot, LAM, won the Scriptapalooza Screenwriting Competition.

 Micky wrote the feature script Rails & Ties, a Warner Bros. film.
-Alison Eastwood directed the movie which starred Kevin Bacon, Marcia Gay Harden and Miles Heizer.
+Alison Eastwood directed the film which starred Kevin Bacon, Marcia Gay Harden and Miles Heizer.
 Rails & Ties premiered at the Toronto International Film Festival in 2007.

 Micky wrote Lifetime (TV Network)’s “Amish Grace”, starring Kimberly Williams-Paisley, for which she received a Humanitas Prize nomination and won the Epiphany Prize.
 Micky wrote “Amish Grace” under the pseudonym Sylvie White.
 The film was co-written by Teena Booth.

 Micky wrote, directed and produced the documentary short "The First Time: Writing and Sex" that was lensed by Svetlana Cvetko.